-Humans are suckers for storytelling.
-It helps people connect with each other and better understand the world around us.
-Did you change your diet to help with a specific health problem, for weight loss, to reverse lifelong unhealthy eating habits, for better quality of life?
-Get specific and share the “why” behind your transition to whole food plant-based living to help your loved one may better be able to see where you’re coming from.
+Humans love storytelling.
+It helps people connect and better understand the world around us.
+Did you change your diet to help with a specific health problem, for weight loss, to reverse lifelong unhealthy eating habits, for a better quality of life?
+Help your loved one better see where you’re coming from and get specific.
+Share the “why” behind your transition to whole food plant-based lifestyle.

-While we’re on the topic, don’t tiptoe around your needs with your unsupportive family.
+Don’t tiptoe around your needs with your unsupportive family.
 Communicate clearly that change is hard and you really need them to support you.
 Identify what support looks like for you, whether it’s just agreeing to go to a restaurant with healthy options once in a while or providing positive reinforcement.
-They may not realizing that their unsupportive behavior is hurtful to you.
+They may not realize their unsupportive behavior is hurtful to you.

-Just as you want them to respect your whole food plant-based journey, you’ve got to respect where they’re at in their in their life.
+Just as you want them to respect your whole food plant-based journey, you’ve got to respect where they’re at in their life.
 If necessary, ease their minds by explaining they don’t have to follow a whole food plant-based lifestyle to support you.
-This part can be tough because there may be situations, with your spouse or aging parent for example, where you really wish your loved one would change how they live their life for their health.
+This part can be tough because there may be situations, with your spouse or aging parent for example, where you really wish your loved one would change their lifestyle to get healthier.
 In these instances, try leading by example rather than doling out unsolicited advice or peer pressure.

-While we’re on the subject, be careful not shame them for any of their dietary choices.
+And be careful not shame them for any of their dietary choices.
 As we mentioned in #1, their initial resistance to your whole food plant-based life may be tied to their own insecurities.
-When you first immerse yourself in a whole food plant-based lifestyle you may be really excited by all the positive changes you’re experiencing and the new nutrition information you’re learning.
+When you first immerse yourself in a whole food plant-based lifestyle it’s totally normal to be excited by all the positive changes you’re experiencing and the new nutrition information you’re learning.
 That said, try not to make it all you ever talk about.

 If someone is pressing you for more information on a whole food plant-based lifestyle, absolutely share (and have resources ready)!
 But it’s all about time and place.
 It’s best not to talk about the negative health effects of animal protein while your friends are chowing down on cheeseburgers.

 In the end, you may have friends and family members still struggle to support your healthier path.
 While frustrating, there are places you can go to get the support you need.
-There are so many online support groups, especially on Facebook, and they’re filled with people who understand exactly what you’re going through as you move to a whole food plant-based lifestyle.
+There are so many online support groups, especially on Facebook (like our MamaSezz Heart Beet Club for plant-based beginners), and they’re filled with people who understand exactly what you’re going through as you move to a whole food plant-based lifestyle.